-Aisha Saeed is the Pakistani-American author of the critically acclaimed middle grade novel, Amal Unbound and the ground-breaking teen novel, Written in the Stars.
-She is also a founding member of the grass-roots, non-profit organization, We Need Diverse Books.
+Aisha Saeed is the New York Times-bestselling author of the middle grade novel, Amal Unbound.
+She writes books for children of all ages from preschool through high school and as such she’s a great choice for school districts seeking one author to meet a wide age range of students.
+Aisha is also a founding member of the grass-roots, non-profit organization, We Need Diverse Books.

 As a child, Aisha loved writing, but her love for writing often got her into trouble.
 Instead of paying attention in math, she would outline story ideas in her textbook.
 Throughout middle school and high school, she filled notebook after notebook with stories and ideas.

-But then for many years, Aisha stopped writing.
+But then for many years, Aisha began to doubt her voice and whether her stories mattered, so she stopped writing.

-She earned a Bachelor’s degree and Master’s degree in Elementary Education from the University of Florida and became a teacher.
-Then she earned a law degree from Georgia State University College of Law and became a lawyer.
-But that burning desire to write never disappeared.
-Aisha often blogged about wanting to write a novel.
+She became a teacher, earning a Bachelor’s degree and Master’s degree in Elementary Education from the University of Florida.
+Later, she became a lawyer.
+But the burning desire to write never disappeared.
+Aisha often wrote about wanting to write a novel.
 She often talked about wanting to write a novel.
-But it wasn’t until a life-changing conversation with a dear friend that Aisha decided to finally give it a go.
+But it wasn’t until a life-changing conversation with a dear friend who told her just to try once and for all and see what happens, that Aisha decided to finally give it a go.
 We’re all glad she did.

-These days, Aisha lives in Atlanta with her husband and three sons.
-When she isn’t writing or chasing after her little boys, she loves to read, bake, doodle henna patterns, and dream about sleeping in.
+These days, Aisha lives in Atlanta with her family.
+When she isn’t writing or chasing after her little boys, she loves to foster kittens, and my read, bake, doodle henna patterns, and dream about sleeping in.

 Follow Aisha on Twitter